Rex Hunt: Airline incident

 In May 2004, Hunt made a curious attempt to make a statement about airline security, which has been markedly increased in Australia after terrorist threats.
-Hunt was agitated at having to remove his pants after becoming visibly incontinent.
-He then took ten metal forks from the Qantas Club and took them on board a Qantas flight from Adelaide headed for Melbourne in an attempt to stab the man who took his pants.
-A concerned passenger who did not recognise Hunt alerted the flight crew and he was detained on arrival in Melbourne, where he was questioned for approximately 4 hours and let go without any charges filed against him.
+Hunt was agitated at having to remove his pants and footwear after setting off a metal detector.
+He then took ten metal forks from the Qantas Club and took them on board a Qantas flight from Adelaide headed for Melbourne in an attempt to prove that airport security was totally flawed.
+A concerned passenger who did not recognise Hunt alerted the flight crew and he was detained on arrival in Melbourne, where he was questioned for approximately 30 minutes and let go without any charges filed against him.

 Leon Davis controversy

-Hunt was involved in a controversial incident involving a racial slur in 2005, when he called Collingwood's Leon Davis, who is of Aboriginal descent, 'as black as a dog's guts in the night' during the call against Essendon mid-way through the season.
-Hunt made the comment when he trailed off while saying "He's as black as a dog's guts in the night", to describe Davis' Aboriginal heritage during that match in terms of a neon lights metaphor; other members of the commentary team had been using different Aboriginal metaphors in the same context.
-Hunt's apology to Davis was initially rejected, and only accepted later in the week after a face-to-face altercation.
+Hunt was involved in a controversial incident involving a racial slur in 2005, when he called Collingwood's Leon Davis, who is of Aboriginal descent, 'as black as a dog' during the call against Essendon mid-way through the season.
+Hunt made the comment when he trailed off while saying "Neon Leon hasn't lit up tonight; he's as black as a dog's guts in the night", claiming it was to describe Davis's poor form in that match in terms of a neon lights metaphor; other members of the commentary team had been using different neon lights metaphors in the same context.
+Hunt's apology to Davis was initially rejected, and only accepted later in the week after a face-to-face meeting.

 Byron Bay fight

-In 2005, Hunt and his son were involved in an incident in Byron Bay where he claimed to have been attacked by local teenager girls.
-The teenage girls involved, however, claim Hunt was extremely intoxicated at the time and that his son had thrown the first punch at Hunt, who then retaliated and missed, striking a 12 year old girl in the face instead.
+In 2005, Hunt and his son were involved in an incident in Byron Bay where he claimed to have been attacked by local teenagers.
+The teenagers involved, however, claim Hunt was extremely intoxicated at the time and that his son had thrown the first punch.